 Guidelines 2.0, level AA.
-In addition, it follows all guidelines in Appendix A: Checklist for Accessibility Toolkit - 2nd Edition.
+In addition, it follows all guidelines in Appendix A: Checklist for Accessibility of the Accessibility Toolkit - 2nd Edition.

 In addition to the web version, additional files are available in a number of file formats including PDF, EPUB (for eReaders), and MOBI (for Kindles).